Tyler-Culp/local_packet_tracker/README.md

 4. `python3 app.py`

-5. (Optional - if you are trying to use in production enviorenment) Run gunicorn as a daemon (running as daemon not necessary) with this command: `gunicorn --config gunicornConfig.py wsgi:app --daemon`
+5. (Optional - if you are trying to use in production environment) Run gunicorn as a daemon (running as daemon not necessary) with this command: `gunicorn --config gunicornConfig.py wsgi:app --daemon`
     * If you run as a daemon you must use `ps aux | grep gunicorn` to find the daemon pid and kill it manually, note that this is a linux command

 ## Gunicorn service file